wasmCloud/wasmCloud/GOVERNANCE.md

   file via PR
 - Send an email to cncf-maintainer-changes@cncf.io noting that the maintainer has been removed and that they should be removed from the cncf-wasmCloud-maintainers@lists.cncf.io list

+### Taking a leave from being a maintainer

+There are many reasons why an active maintainer may need to take a break.
+Any maintainer of a wasmCloud project (including org maintainers) are welcome to take leave from being a maintainer, for any reason (which they are not required to disclose).
+At the end of the leave, they can resume their duties as a maintainer with no additional votes or governance.
+The maximum amount of leave is 6 months (2 times the maximum amount of time a maintainer can be absent before being considered inactive).
+A leave can be extended for an additional 6 months beyond that based on a majority vote by the other project maintainers of the project to which they belong (i.e. if someone maintains the host, the host maintainers would make the decision).
+These decisions can be overriden by a super-majority of the org maintainers.
+If a maintainer is marked as being on leave and has not contacted other maintainers after 6 months, they will be moved to emeritus status in the same way as if they had been inactive.

+To take a break from being a maintainer, the maintainer should open a PR to mark themselves as "on leave" (in parenthesis next to their name) in the appropriate MAINTAINERS.md file or ask a fellow maintainer to do so if circumstances prevent them from doing it themselves.
+If possible (but not required), the maintainer should give an approximate length of leave in the PR.
+If the time is not specified, the "expected" length defaults to 6 months.

+Upon returning from leave, the maintainer should open a PR to remove the "on leave" designation.

 ## Decision Making at the wasmCloud org level